|

 Background

-Meet John and Sarah, neighbors who both decided to plant Kentucky Bluegrass in their front yards.
-John, an avid gardener, took the time to measure the soil temperature before planting.
-Sarah, on the other hand, planted her seeds based on the calendar, assuming spring was the perfect time.
+John and Sarah, are near neighbors who both decided to plant Kentucky Bluegrass in their front yards in northern Pennsylvania .
+John, an avid gardener, who had previous experience of seeding a new lawn, took the time to measure the soil temperature before planting deciding that Fall was the optimum time.
+Unfortunately, Sarah having seen John’s lawn but had not spoken with her neighbor or consulted a lawn specialist instead planted her seeds based on the notion that spring was the perfect time.

 Outcome

-John’s lawn turned out to be lush and vibrant, while Sarah’s experienced patchy growth.
+John’s lawn created a lush and vibrant lawn, while Sarah’s experienced patchy growth.
 The difference?
 Soil temperature.
-John waited until the soil consistently hit the optimal germination temperature of 59-86°F, ensuring uniform germination.
-Sarah’s soil was cooler, leading to delayed germination and uneven growth.
+John waited until the soil consistently hit the optimal germination temperature of 60-70°F, ensuring uniform germination.
+Sarah’s soil was cooler, leading to delayed germination which caused her to end up with uneven growth.

 Key Takeaway